Notes on Analysis and its Complement

 I've spent almost four years now writing a massive compendium of notes intended to cover everything analysis-adjacent I've learned in my undergraduate education, called The Analyst's Cookbook.

-Abstract mathematical reasoning – a brisk introduction to the theory of proof, elementary number theory, basics of groups and rings.
+Chapters 1-2: Abstract mathematical reasoning – a brisk introduction to the theory of proofs, naive set theory, functions, relations, induction, elementary number theory and combinatorics, basics of posets, groups, rings, first-order structures.

-Abstract and concrete theory of finite-dimensional vector spaces and linear maps between them.
-I try to emphasize the value of matrices as a tool for making computations in the abstract theory practical for both hand work and especially automation.
+Chapters 3-5: Abstract and concrete theory of finite-dimensional vector spaces and linear maps between them.
+I try to emphasize the value of matrices as a tool for making computations in the abstract theory practical for both hand work and automation.

-General point-set topology, algebraic topology, differential geometry, and algebraic geometry – framed as "rubber-sheet, smooth, and singular geometry."
+Chapters 19-26: General point-set topology, algebraic topology, and differential geometry – framed as "rubber-sheet and smooth geometry."

-Functional analysis and the calculus of variations, in particular Tonelli's direct method and conditions for sequential weak lower semicontinuity of energies of the form u -> ∫ f(Du) dx, where u is in a Sobolev space W(Ω, R^d).
+Chapters 27-33: Functional analysis, some abstract harmonic analysis, and calculus of variations, in particular Tonelli's direct method and conditions for sequential weak lower semicontinuity of energies of the form u -> ∫ f(Du) dx, where u is in a Sobolev space W(Ω, R^d).

 Here's the current part-by-part status of the notes:

-The current draft of the book can be found here.
-Because I only thought to form an index after it was comically late to do so, I won't have one until the final draft.
+The current public draft of the book can be found here.
+Because I only thought to form an index after it was comically late to do so, I won't have one until well after the final draft, if at all.
 If you find factual errors or serious typos in the main text of the draft or any exercises, please do reach out to me.

 I've also written some other miscellaneous notes on other cool topics.